buildpacks/rfcs/text/0000-stack-buildpacks.md

 ## Example: jq mixin

-A buildpack may that requires the `jq` package may have it provided by either a stack, stack buildpack, or userspace buildpack.
+A buildpack may that requires the `jq` package may have it provided by either a stack, stack buildpack, or application buildpack.

 ```toml
 [[or.requires]]